-Prototype

-- Something fast and cheap that allows you to answer a specific question about your game: "Is your game idea fun?" - Not something that eventually morphs into a game - Not something using the same technology as the production code - Not meant to impress others - Rather some form of scientific exploration
+- Prototype - Something fast and cheap that allows you to answer a specific question about your game: "Is your game idea fun?" - Not something that eventually morphs into a game - Not something using the same technology as the production code - Not meant to impress others - Rather some form of scientific exploration

-Prototype

-- Only fundamental mechanics (formal elements) - Considers player(s) and the computer - Rough approximation of artwork and features - Focus on gameplay, abstract from production process - Extensible, instrument for radical changes
+- Prototype - Only fundamental mechanics (formal elements) - Considers player(s) and the computer - Rough approximation of artwork and features - Focus on gameplay, abstract from production process - Extensible, instrument for radical changes

+- The purpose of a prototype - Do not create a prototype to show something about the game - Rather validate or disprove some concept - Do not create a prototype for a game you've already committed to - Grab the first idea and prototype; With a good prototype it's easy to see if an idea is worthwhile - Prototypes don't generate ideas from scratch, they validate them - Find upside and downside - Experiment, persuade and inspire

 - The purpose of a prototype

-- Do not create a prototype to show something about the game

-- Rather validate or disprove some concept

-- Low effort

-- Test idea early on, before spending lots of effort on implementation

-- Prototypes don't generate ideas, they validate them

-- Find upsides and downsides

-- Experiment, persuade and inspire ...

-- The purpose of a prototype

-- Define core gameplay elements in purest form
+- Define core gameplay in purest form

 - Learn whether core mechanics hold interest of players

-- Test e.g.:
+- Test

 - Game mechanics

 - Balance of rules (too restrictive, too loose, too few, too many)

 - User experience

 - Embedded technologies

 - Discover play patterns and emergent behavior specific to your game

-- Question to be answered by the prototype

-- A good question is concise and can be answered in a fairly unambiguous way

-- Ask yourself where you need understanding

-- Not necessarily full game

-- Focus on central gameplay component(s)

-- Can be about game design, or any other aspect of the game

-- How to make things look heavy by coloring

-- Can I control a pen via my iPhone

-- Does this sound bring me into the mood, etc.

-- Do not try to ask for a good game idea via a prototype

-- Decompose a big problems into smaller tractable ones
+- The question to be answered by the prototype - A good question is concise and can be answered in a fairly unambiguous way - Ask yourself were you need understanding - Can be about game design, but can also be about any other aspect of the game - · How to make things look heavy by coloring - Can I control a pen via my iPhone - Does this sound bring me into the mood, etc. - Do not try to ask for a good game idea via a prototype - You might have to decompose a big problem into smaller tractable ones